 Positioning, Navigation & Timing

 Civilian and Military infrastructures rely heavily on the position, velocity and timing information received from global navigation satellite systems (GNSS).
 Centauri specializes in providing realistic, relevant & rigorous testing and evaluation of the software and hardware utilized to provide, verify and assure GNSS data.
 Testing is done with hardware-in-the-loop or in live field environments.

 Centauri supports the analysis and hardening of PNT systems used in critical infrastructures by identifying vulnerabilities in lab and field testing, and simulating real world events in extreme environments.
 Our mission is to detect, understand and neutralize threats creating superior defenses within PNT and Cyber environments.

 Centauri leads and guides the design, procurement, development, manufacturing, test, delivery, and sustainment of low, medium, and high-altitude space and ground systems that enable customers to meet and exceed advanced mission needs.
 Centauri delivers full satellite lifecycle support, including deep expertise in policy, acquisition, program and financial management, CONOPs, systems architecting and engineering, research and development, sensor design, operational sustainment and anomaly resolution.
 Centauri supports many customers within the US Government intelligence, defense, and commercial industries.

-Space Situational Awareness (SSA) encompasses surveillance, detection, tracking, identifying and characterizing objects in Earth orbit, ranging from fully functional satellites to space junk and debris.
+Space Domain Awareness (SDA) encompasses surveillance, detection, tracking, identifying and characterizing objects in Earth orbit, ranging from fully functional satellites to space junk and debris.